DiamondLightSource/islatu/paper.md

 # Summary

-The interaction between light and matter provides a sensitive probe of the electronic structure of materials, on lengthscales determined by the difference between the incident and outgoing wavevector of the light.
+The interaction between light and matter provides a sensitive probe of the electronic structure of materials, on length scales determined by the difference between the incident and outgoing wavevector of the light.
 Reflectometry techniques involve scattering off the surface of a material, placing a detector at a point such that any light reaching the detector must scatter through a